-Data Collection, Tracking And Dissemination
+Data Collection, Tracking and Dissemination

 The AMAs bear primary responsibility to collect and analyze annual groundwater use data.
 Over time, the size and complexity of these activities have grown considerably.
 The AMAs must collect and track data that retains unique hydrologic and legal characteristics and integrate the data with hydrologic modeling, program administration, compliance and water budget development activities.
 In cooperation with Hydrology staff, each of the AMAs has recently expanded its commitment to comprehensive aquifer monitoring and implementing improvements to database design.
-The Hydrology Division now produces annual monitoring reports for the Prescott and Santa Cruz AMAs.
-In addition to increasing the accuracy of the data, efforts are underway to ensure that data can be disseminated in ways that are accessible to both technical and general audiences.
+In addition to increasing the accuracy of the data, efforts are underway to ensure that data can be disseminated in ways that are accessible to both technical and general audiences (for example, using internet applications).